-Chef Todd Ginsberg created the Bocado Burger Stack.
-He left in 2012 and opened The General Muir, where he created a new version.
-Now at Fred’s, one of Ginsberg’s Krog Street Market stand, you can get a faster but still delicious double-pattied burger of crisp-seared ground beef on bread from his TGM Breads company -- in four to seven minutes -- simply accented with American cheese, mayo, and bread & butter pickles.
+Chef Todd Ginsberg created the burger stack at Bocado.
+He left in 2012 and opened The General Muir, where he created an updated version.
+Now at Fred’s, one of Ginsberg’s Krog Street Market stands, you can get a faster (but still delicious) double-pattied burger of crispy seared ground beef on bread from his TGM Bread company -- in four to seven minutes -- simply accented with American cheese, mayo, and bread & butter pickles.

 Wrecking Bar BrewpubAddress and Info